 A reading club can happen anywhere where there is a quiet space.
 Start a reading club somewhere safe – at school, after-care, a library, a community hall or clinic.
 Start one in someone’s house or garage, at Sunday School or your Mosque or Temple – wherever is easiest for you!

 Reading clubs need an open space to meet in.
 Something to drink and eat is always good, if possible.
 And cushions and carpets are more comfortable than desks and chairs.
 But reading can also happen under a tree, lying on the grass, or anywhere else that feels right.
 Mostly, you need good reading material to keep everyone interested – picture books; novels; fantasy and history books; books on adventures, travels, galaxies and dinosaurs; how-to books; sports and adventure stories; poetry, rhymes and songs; newspapers and magazines.
 And, of course, the best way to get to know what books to read with children of different age groups, is to read as much as possible for yourself.

 Creating this fun, safe and engaging space is key to inspiring children to read, and gives them the opportunity to share stories in a stress free environment.
-If you’d like to find a reading club near you, simply
+To find out more about how to run a reading club, click here!